 The bright red I-26 prototype, fitted with skis, was rolled out of the shop on 13 January 1940.
 After some short taxi trials, Yakovlev's test pilot and long-time associate Yulian I. Piontkovski took the aircraft up and did two circuits around the airfield.

 The aircraft was sleek and racy, and so the shop crew gave it the name "Krasavec (Handsome)".
 The I-26 was a sleek, low-wing monoplane with retractable landing gear.
 Construction was simple, some might say crude, though Yakovlev was firm in his belief that "simplicity is not primitiveness".
 Its frame was made of welded steel tubing, with the two main wing spars and many other structural elements made of wood, and most of the skin of the aircraft was covered with fabric.
-This was in accordance with the construction of the engineering of an earlier generation of fighters, but the Soviet Union lacked the light alloys to build metal stressed-skin fighters like the German Bf-109 and British Spitfire.
-Besides, the simple construction made the aircraft easier to build, and simple to maintain by minimally trained ground crews under austere field conditions.
+This was in accordance with the construction of the engineering of an earlier generation of fighters, but the Soviet Union lacked the light alloys to build metal stressed-skin fighters like the German Bf 109 and British Spitfire.
+Besides, the simple construction made the aircraft easier to produce, and simple to maintain by minimally trained ground crews under austere field conditions.

 The main landing gear pivoted from the wings into the belly of the aircraft, giving the new Yak fighter a comfortable wide track on the ground, useful for operating on rough forward airfields.
-The aircraft was powered by the a Klimov M-105P, providing 820 kW (1,100 HP) for takeoff.
+The aircraft was powered by the Klimov M-105P engine variant, providing 820 kW (1,100 HP) for take-off.
 It was a carbureted engine with a two-stage two-speed supercharger.
 The engine drove a three-bladed propeller with hydraulic pitch control.
 The aircraft had four fuel tanks, nested between the wing spars.

 The initial prototype was unarmed, but was designed to accommodate a ShVAK 20-millimeter cannon fitted between the cylinder banks to fire out the propeller spinner, with 120 rounds of ammunition.
 Secondary armament was to consist of two ShKAS 7.62-millimeter machine guns, mounted on the nose in front of the cockpit and synchronized to fire through the propeller arc.
 Two more machine guns were to have been mounted under the nose, but they were not fitted since they would have affected the machine's center of gravity.